quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.py.rst

 ~~~~~~~~~~~~~~~

 This subsection is a very brief overview of some concepts and functionalities of xarray.
-Here we use only pure xarray concepts and terminlogy.
-The concepts and terminology specific to the Quantify dataset are intruduced only in the next subsections.
+Here we use only pure xarray concepts and terminology.
+The concepts and terminology specific to the Quantify dataset are introduced only in the next subsections.

 This is not intended as an extensive introduction to xarray.
 Please consult the :doc:`xarray documentation <xarray:index>` if you never used it before (it has very neat features!).